 Though ASEAN espouses non-interference in the domestic affairs of its members, Indonesia and Singapore are calling for a more robust response to Burma’s coup.
 Brunei has also criticized the generals; Malaysia proposed a special meeting of ASEAN to discuss “alarming developments.”
 Burmese people demand that the special meeting focuses on restoring November’s results, rather than rescheduling the election in a year.

-Japan wields considerable clout, as a major investor and trading partner.
-A recent report by Human Rights Watch calls on Japan to take joint action with the US.
+recent report by Human Rights Watch calls on Japan to take joint action with the US.
 It proposes targeted economic sanctions against the Burmese military and companies that it controls, a global arms embargo, and conditioning Japan’s official development assistance to the release of political prisoners and the restoration of civilian rule.
 That said, Japan is traditionally conflict averse and will not act alone.

 China is a critical player.
 It is a major customer of jade and teak wood from Burma’s Kachin and Shan States.
 Officials of China’s People Liberation Army and Chinese state-owned companies have extensive ties to Myanmar Economic Holdings, the Myanmar Economic Corporation, and other businesses controlled by the military.
 Revenue not only enriches Burma’s generals.
 It also supports the security state.